TheWisker/Shikai/README.md

 - Missing language?
 Submit a [pull request](https://github.com/TheWisker/Shikai/pulls) including it in ./src/lang!
 - Have a really cool wallpaper to add to the live demo?
 Submit a [pull request](https://github.com/TheWisker/Shikai/pulls)!

+<h2 align="center">Troubleshooting</h2>

+On the odd case that the demo or the theme itself only loads the backgrounds or does not load the settings, it is most probably due to a recent update that contains changes to the settings JSON structure.
+This can be fixed manually, looking at the errors in the developer console, and manually adding the missing keys and values, or easier by deleting the page localStorage.

 <h2 align="center">Author</h2>
 <div align="center">
     <img width="200" height="200" src="./assets/profile.png"></img>